willvieira/ms_STM-managed/manuscript/manuscript.md

 Our results suggest that plantation and enrichment planting of temperate species on the boreal region can increase the response of the boreal-temperate ecotone to climate warming by reducing the transient period and increasing the range shift towards colder temperatures.
 To date, few studies have tested how assisted migration can shift trees' range limits.
 For instance, modelling the plantation of tree species more suitable to future climate is predicted to increase resilience indicators such as carbon stocks and tree species diversity [@Hof2017], and therefore plantation is assumed to increase tree range shift under climate change.
-Using the same rationale, simulating the plantation of climate suitable tree species have been shown to increase both biomass productivity and species diversity in multiple scenarios of climate change [@Duveneck2015].
+Using the same rationale, simulating the plantation of tree species in future suitable enviroments has demonstrated to increase both biomass productivity and species diversity in multiple scenarios of climate change [@Duveneck2015].
 We found that enrichment planting slightly increased asymptotic resilience, which indicates a faster recovery to equilibrium after climate change (Figure @fig:num-res1).
 This is similar to a modelling study that suggests forest management had limited ability to increase resistance and resilience under climate change [@Duveneck2016].